mukund-vish/mukund-vish/README.md

 </div>

-> Web Force is a flexible web application password brute-forcing tool written in Python.
+> Web Force is a flexible multi-threaded web application password brute-forcing tool written in Python.

 ---